E-commerce 10 min read

 Search: black and white patterned tiles

-- What would you change about each of these titles to make them stand out and be more likely to get the click given there’s so much choice?
+2. What would you change about each title to make them stand out and be more likely to get the click?

-- Ignoring the style differences available, which image is most likely to get a click?
-Does this customer want to see different applications or close up images?
+3. Ignoring the style differences available, which image is most likely to get a click?
+Will customers want to see different applications or close up images?
 Which is more likely to get the click?

-- Is the pricing strategy going to impact clicks?
-For this type of product will people pay £80 for a £24 product?
-How do customers looking for this type of product usually cost the products up?
-Would they have been better showing price per metre like others?
+4. Is the pricing strategy going to impact clicks?
+Will people pay £80 for a £24 product for this type of product?
+How do customers looking for this type of product usually cost them up?
+Would the merchant have been better showing price per metre like other sellers?

-These questions don’t just need to be what you, or even what one of your customers has, with the right tools you could set up tests trying out different strategies for each to see what impacts clicks and ultimately sales.
+With the right tools you could set up tests to try out different strategies to see what impacts clicks and ultimately sales.

-Other things to consider are reviews, often overlooked but easy to install especially if you plugin your site to a service like Trustpilot which will automatically collect customer reviews and product reviews.
-On top of that you can see two of the listing have discounts available.
+Another thing to consider is reviews.
+These are often overlooked but are easy to install on your website, especially if you plugin your site to a service like Trustpilot.
+This will automatically collect customer reviews and product reviews.

 What is a feed rule?

-A feed rule is effectively an automation, much like a rule you’d setup for forwarding specific emails, feed rules are as complex as you need them to be and allow you to alter or even set values based on specific conditions being met.
+A feed rule is effectively an automation, much like a rule you’d setup for forwarding specific emails.
+Feed rules can be as complex as you need them to be and allow you to set values based on specific conditions.

 Whilst you’re working on this, nothing will change: even when you press save, the feed won’t update.
 You need to press Apply Changes for this rule to be applied.